 What Happens With Unpaid Parking Tickets?
 The Complete Guide

-While many people think that ignoring a ticket here or there is no big deal, unpaid parking tickets can have serious consequences that can result in financial penalties, legal action, and even the impoundment of your vehicle.
-And if you can’t afford to make the payment, you can find yourself in a downward spiral of legal and financial difficulties.
+Many people think that ignoring a parking ticket here or there is no big deal, however, unpaid parking tickets can have serious consequences that can result in financial penalties, legal action, and even the impoundment of your vehicle.
+If you can not afford to pay the fine, you can quickly find yourself in a downward spiral of legal and financial difficulties.

 In this comprehensive guide, we will explore what happens when you fail to pay your parking ticket and the potential consequences that can follow.
-We’ll also discuss how filing for bankruptcy can help you break free from your debts, including parking tickets.
+We will also discuss how filing for bankruptcy can help you break free from your debts, including parking tickets.

 How To Avoid Accumulating Unpaid Parking Tickets